aurelia/documentation/English/get-started.md

 Let's see how it works...

 In the _src_ folder create an _app.html_ file and an _app.js_ file.
 This is the app view and view-model that the bootstrapper was looking for.
 Let's start with the _view-model_ by creating a simple class to hold a _firstName_ and _lastName_.
-We'll also add a computed property for _fullName_ and a method to "welcome" the person.
+We'll also add a computed property for _fullName_ and a method to "submit" the person.
 Here's what that would look like:

 ### app.js
 ```javascript